 Unlike my footwear I feel as though I have my food pretty well dialed.
 The challenge this year would be on Section E I would have to carry 11 days of food.
-My daughter Emily was going to be joining me at Four Points CG on the fifth day so I could have relied on her to bring in a small resupply.
-The risk was that if Emily could not make it then someone would have to hike in my resupply or I would have to go without.
-I compromised I gave her three energy bars to bring.
+My kid Micah was going to be joining me at Four Points CG on the fifth day so I could have relied on them to bring in a small resupply.
+The risk was that if Micah could not make it then someone would have to hike in my resupply or I would have to go without.
+I compromised I gave them three energy bars to bring.
 I figured if I did not get the energy bars I might be a little hungry but it would not be a critical loss that would impact the trip.

 My next challenge was that I would be doing some wild camping, three days on Section D and four days on Section E so I needed a secure way to store my food safely.
 We learned last year during the 2020 Section C hike that making a good bear hang in the Canadian Rockies is not easy.
 We had to do one bear hang on Section C at Palliser Pass and it was a very poor effort.
 We had arrived late to camp, it was dark and raining when we attempted our bear hang.